75+ Solutions for Common Backyard Birdwatching Problems

-We’ve got solutions for all your backyard birding problems, including feeder and bird bath maintenance, backyard pests, and helping sick birds.
+We’ve got answers for all your backyard birdwatching problems, including cleaning feeders and bird baths, deterring backyard pests and helping sick birds.

 Chances are, the pesky bird problem you’re having in your backyard is also happening to someone halfway across the country.
 We’re here to help!
-We’ve collected some of our best solutions for the biggest problems in birding.
-These tips have been tested and approved by both B&B readers and our experts.
+We’ve collected some of our best solutions for the biggest and most common backyard bird watching problems.
+These tips have been tested and approved by both Birds & Blooms readers and our birding experts.
 We hope you’ll put them to good use and have your best year of birding ever!

 Feeding and Attracting Birds

 How can I protect the inside of my wooden feeder from water damage and mold?

 - Apply caulk to the corners and cracks where moisture is entering.